zairuiy-coding/invaders/README.md

 - 🔊 Sound effects for shooting, explosions, and game events.

 ## Installation
-To run 🚀 Game Title, you need to have Rust and Cargo installed on your machine.
+To run 🚀 Invaders, you need to have Rust and Cargo installed on your machine.

 1. Clone the repository:
    ```bash